pengowen123/rust-pushrod/src/event/README_MOUSE.md

 ## Mouse Events

-### MouseEvent

-`MouseEvent` is a container struct that contains an origin point of a mouse event.
-A origin point only contains the X and Y coordinates.

 ### MouseMoveEvent

 This event is triggered when a mouse moves.
 Only contains an origin point.
 If any button modifiers